-So the notebook exhibit can be displayed to the public and to minimize the potential of identity theft, original legal documents are NOT to be included in the exhibit notebook.
+So, the notebook exhibit can be displayed to the public and to minimize the potential of identity theft, original legal documents are NOT to be included in the exhibit notebook.
 Instead, a photocopy of any legal document is to be included in the notebook and all identifiable information (like social security numbers) except for names is to be completely marked out.
 Original legal documents are to be kept in a secure location by the 4-H member and his/her family.

-All posters, notebooks, and display boards must include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H members exhibit.
+All posters, notebooks, and display boards must include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H member's exhibit.
 This reference list should/might include web site links, people and professionals interviewed, books, magazines, etc. Reference notations are to be made in the "source" column of the Family Group Sheet and on each document.

 If information on a family member is unknown, an additional information worksheet for each required ancestor is still required.
-Write "unknown" or "NIA" (no information available) in PENCIL for each sheet of unknown ancestors or list several ancestors on a page and insert page in proper numerical order.
+Write "unknown" or "NIA" (no information available) in PENCIL for each sheet of unknown ancestors or list several ancestors on a page and inset page in proper numerical order.

-After exhibiting the 1St year of the ADVANCED Division, only the Advanced Division notebook (Book #4) with ALL OPTIONS (no pedigree charts, no family group sheets, no additional information sheets, no documents from Divisions 1-5) needs to be exhibited each year the genealogy project continues.
+After exhibiting the 1st year of the ADVANCED Division, only the Advanced Division notebook (Book #4) with ALL OPTIONS (no pedigree charts, no family group sheets, no additional information sheets, no documents from Divisions 1-5) needs to be exhibited each year the genealogy project continues.

 Suggested Genealogy Supply List:

-Four 3" -ring (D-ring type suggested) notebooks (Book #1, #3, #4 will be exhibited and the fourth 3" D-ring notebook to maintain documents at home and NOT exhibited.)
+- Four 3" D-ring notebooks (Book #1, #3, #4 will be exhibited and the fourth 3" D-ring notebook to maintain documents at home and NOT exhibited.)

-One 2" -ring (D-ring type suggested) notebook (Book #2)
+- One 2" D-ring notebook (Book #2)

-Computer or legible printing/handwriting (be consistent with method used)
+- Computer or legible printing/handwriting (be consistent with method used)

-#2 lead pencil with soft eraser
+- #2 lead pencil with soft eraser

-Black ink pen
+- Black ink pen

-Yellow highlighter
+- Yellow highlighter

-Notebook tabs AND acid free dividers (several tabs will be needed, be consistent with style used, should not appear past edge of notebook)
+- Notebook tabs AND acid free dividers (several tabs will be needed, be consistent with style used, should not appear past edge of notebook)

-Fine point permanent Black marker
+- Fine point permanent black marker

-Acid free and non-glare sheet protectors
+- Acid free and non-glare sheet protectors

-Acid free paper
+- Acid free paper

-Acid free glue stick
+- Acid free glue stick

-Acid free satin Scotch tape Scissors
+- Acid free satin Scotch tape Scissors

-Correction tape
+- Correction tape